 5).
 Have a backyard camp-out.

 Do you have a tent sitting in the garage?
 Put it to use!
 Grab your sleeping bags and head outside.
-Of course no camp-out is complete without a bonfire and some flashlight tag.
-If you have availability nearby you can even add fishing and hiking to your day.
+Of course, no camp-out is complete without a bonfire and some flashlight tag.
+If you have availability nearby, you can even add fishing and hiking to your day.
 Don’t forget the smores!

 6).
-Pack a picnic basket and go on a nature walk.
+Pack a picnic basket and go on a nature walk

 I have found that sometimes the simplest ideas are the best.
 There is nothing better than a picnic lunch on a pleasant summer day.
 Be sure to slow down and examine what you find along the way.
-My 7 year old is especially good at finding the smallest things outside.
+My 7-year-old is especially good at finding the smallest things outside.
 She opens my eyes to beautiful things that I would have otherwise failed to notice.
 Another fun nature activity is geocaching, and most kids love it.
 Not sure how to get started?
 Check out this getting started guide from Misty at Year Round Homeschooling.

 7).
-Be a tourist in your own town.
+Be a tourist in your town

 8).
-Have a science day!
+Have a staycation science day

-If you have a science center or museum in your town then that’s great, but what if you don’t?
+If you have a science center or museum in your town, then that’s great, but what if you don’t?
 Then create one!
 Spend the day doing fun & wacky science experiments.
 There are loads of ideas on the internet for science experiments using household objects.
 (Don’t forget to make slime, that’s a favorite here) You can end the day at a huge “Planetarium.”
 Just grab some blankets and head out under the stars.

 9).
-Hold a water day.
+Hold a water day

 10).
-Enjoy pizza and a movie.
+Enjoy pizza and a movie

 So there you go……my ideas for a “staycation.”
 My final tip is to plan a recovery week.
 A good vacation always wears you out!
 How about you?
 Do you “staycation” in the summer?
-If so, have you ever used any of these ideas?
-What would you add?